Cyril-Meyer/DeepSCEM/README.md

   * need to set number of labels in the dataset file attribute
     * added, but not checked yet
 * train
   * number of labels in data and model can be different and cause problems
+  * validation steps set to 0 is not tested yet
 * pred
   * use infer without pad when it's possible
 * UI